 There are a lot of different views on this subject.
-Advocates of red meat consumption will say you need it for iron and that you will become weak without it, while vegetarians seem to suffer from fewer heart attacks, strokes, cancer and live longer.
+Advocates of red meat consumption will say you need it for protein and iron, and that you will become weak without it, while vegetarians seem to suffer from fewer heart attacks, strokes, cancer and live longer.

 I thought this was worth some research as we promote a vegetarian diet during our Detox Program and the benefits seem obvious, such as lower blood pressure and cholesterol levels.